The following subscribed and purchased resources are available inside Tyndale House.

 Catalogue of articles in the 500 theological journals held at the École Biblique in Jerusalem, with Logos search engine.
 Searchable by scripture reference as well as other fields.

-Installed in the CD Room as a Logos resouirce.
+Installed as a CD in the CD room. as a Logos resource.
 (We also have many other Logos resourses)